NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Abstract

 \section{Abstract}

-In this work we present a novel multi-view photometric stereo (PS) method.
+In this work we present a novel multi-view photometric stereo (MVPS) method.
 Like many works in 3D reconstruction we are leveraging neural shape representations and learnt renderers.
-However, our work differs from the state-of-the-art multi-view PS methods such as PS-NeRF~\cite{psnerf} or SuperNormal~\cite{cao2023supernormal} we explicity leverage per-pixel intensity renderings rather than relying mainly on estimated normals.
+However, our work differs from the state-of-the-art multi-view PS methods such as PS-NeRF~\cite{psnerf} or Supernormal~\cite{cao2023supernormal} in that we explicitly leverage per-pixel intensity renderings rather than relying mainly on estimated normals.

-We model point light attenuation and explicitly raytrace cast shadows in order to best approximate each points incoming radiance.
-This is used as input to a fully neural material renderer that uses minimal prior assumptions and it is jointly optimised with the surface.
-Finally, estimated normal and segmentation maps can also incorporated in order to maximise the surface accuracy.
+We model point light attenuation and explicitly raytrace cast shadows in order to best approximate the incoming radiance for each point.
+The estimated incoming radiance is used as input to a fully neural material renderer that uses minimal prior assumptions and it is jointly optimised with the surface.
+Estimated normals and segmentation maps are also incorporated in order to maximise the surface accuracy.

-Our method is among the first to outperform the classical approach of DiLiGenT-MV and achieves average 0.2mm Chamfer distance for objects imaged at approx 1.5m distance away with approximate $400\times400$ resolution.
-Moreover, we show robustness to poor normals in low light count scenario, achieving 0.27mm Chamfer distance when pixel rendering is used instead of estimated normals.
+Our method is among the first (along with Supernormal~\cite{cao2023supernormal}) to outperform the classical MVPS approach proposed by the DiLiGenT-MV benchmark and achieves average 0.2mm Chamfer distance for objects imaged at approx 1.5m distance away with approximate $400\times400$ resolution.
+Moreover, our method shows high robustness to the sparse MVPS setup (6 views, 6 lights) greatly outperforming the SOTA competitor (0.38mm vs 0.61mm), illustrating the importance of neural rendering in multi-view photometric stereo.